hlacontainers/vtmak-rtiexec/README.md

 ## Provide an alternate VTMaK RID file

-The environment variables listed above are for a small number of VTMaK RTI Exec and Forwarder settings.
+The environment variables listed above are for a small number of VTMaK RTI Executive and Forwarder settings.
 To change the entire RID file, just mount an alternate, but identically named RID file at `/usr/local/makRti${VERSION}/rid.mtl` or use the environment variable `MAK_RTI_RID_FILE` to specify another location.